Marathon Recovery IV Therapy: East Valley Guide

 Why mobile IV matters after a marathon

 After running 26.2 miles, your legs feel like they belong to someone else.
-The idea of driving across town to sit in a clinic or urgent care waiting room is almost comical.
-This is where mobile IV therapy makes the most sense of any use case we serve.
+Driving across town to sit in an urgent care waiting room sounds absurd.
+This is the use case where marathon recovery IV therapy makes the most sense.

-A RevivaGo provider comes to your home, your hotel room, your Airbnb, or wherever you're recovering.
-You book online, a licensed provider arrives in approximately 30 to 45 minutes, and treatment takes another 30 to 45 minutes while you sit on the couch with your legs elevated.
+A RevivaGo provider comes to your home, hotel room, Airbnb, or wherever you are recovering.
+You book online, a licensed provider arrives in about 30 to 45 minutes, and treatment takes another 30 to 45 minutes while you sit on the couch with your legs elevated.
 All providers are licensed registered nurses, nurse practitioners, or paramedics, and every treatment is supervised under physician oversight with hospital-grade, sterile, single-use supplies.

 We also handle group bookings.
-If your running club just finished the Mesa Marathon together and everyone is laid out at the same rental, we can treat multiple people at the same location.
-It's a popular option for running groups and race crews visiting from out of state.
+If your running club just finished the Mesa Marathon together and everyone is laid out at the same rental, we can treat multiple people at one location.
+Running groups and race crews visiting from out of state book this regularly.

 Athletic recovery IV starts at $149 with no travel fees anywhere in our service area.
 For a full breakdown of pricing across different providers in Arizona, check our guide to mobile IV therapy costs.